Sylvester Family Award

 Christy den Haan-Veltman currently enjoys practicing user experience at SFU libraries.
 As a former high school teacher, she often coached her students to engage in discussions and believes in the transformative power of dialogue.

-SFU's VP Advancement and Alumni Engagement Mike den Haan is inspired by his father's lifelong work to foster dialogue between people of various faith traditions.
+Mike den Haan, former VP of Advancement and Alumni Engagement at SFU, is inspired by his father's lifelong work to foster dialogue between people of various faith traditions.

-Simon den Haan is a grade 6 student at University Highlands Elementary School.
+Simon den Haan is a student at University Highlands Elementary School.
 He is passionate about polar bears, politics, asking big questions, soccer and dogs.

 The den Haan Family Semester in Dialogue award